 I type that statement with such abruptness because that's exactly how I remember hearing those words.
-I had barely made myself comfortable on the table, the wet goo on my belly, barely a movement from the ultrasound wand, not even a chance to hear the heartbeat when the ultrasound tech spoke those words that we now know today as the start of a whirlwind of emotions . . . confusion, anger, worry, and ultimately fear.
+I had barely made myself comfortable on the table, the wet goo on my belly, barely a movement from the ultrasound wand, not even a chance to hear the heartbeat when the ultrasound tech spoke those words that started a whirlwind of emotions . . . confusion, anger, worry, and ultimately fear.

-We waited in a separate room for the doctor to explain what was going on, all the while knowing that I didn't need to hear it from her.
+Waiting in a separate room for the doctor to explain what was going on, I all the while just knew that I didn't need to hear it from her.
 Things had already been set into motion and I knew what any other mother would know, something was wrong with the baby.
 I just knew by the way the ultrasound tech looked and eventually through the sadness in the doctor's eyes, things definitely weren't well or routine.
 Something was most definitely wrong and emptiness filled the room, my head and my heart.

-Joe & I left feeling so very helpless and confused.
-Complete silence on our way back to work except for the tear filled phone calls to our parents.
-What started out as a day that was meant to be one of the most exciting days in a couple's pregnancy . . . hearing the heart beat, seeing the little peanut size fetus, walking out of the office with baby's first picture, ended . . . well, it just ended.
+I left feeling so very helpless and confused.
+Complete silence on my way back to work except for the tear filled phone calls to parents.
+What started out as a day that was meant to be one of the most exciting days in a pregnancy . . . hearing the heart beat, seeing the little peanut size fetus, walking out of the office with baby's first picture, ended . . . well, it just ended.

 Early January 2008

 A person can only walk around in a fog for so long.
-Since that fateful ultrasound, we had been to a fetal specialist for a more thorough ultrasound.
+Since that fateful ultrasound, I had been to a fetal specialist for a more thorough ultrasound.

 "Your baby may have a chromosomal abnormality such as Turner's syndrome or Down syndrome."